Skip to main content

 Irish foods go hand in hand with Irish traditions.
 You’re not just combining ingredients, you’re honoring a legacy, whilst creating new memories.

-Every recipe card includes a recipe multiplier which will double or triple the quantity of ingredients you’ll need, so that making Irish Food for a crowd just got easier.
+Every recipe card includes a recipe multiplier which will double or triple the quantity of ingredients you’ll need.
+So, making Irish Food for a crowd just got easier.

 Examples of Irish Food